SriraamIyer/my-repo/ev-blogs/How does Ather have the best product and services.md

 Given below are few of the features which Ather has which other e scooters have not got-
 1. Ather has got a tow and theft detection system in its scooters, so if someone tries to run away with the scooter or tow it, it will alert you.
 2. Ather has got the fall safe feature, so when the scooter falls, the power is automatically cut to the scooter and it alerts the other vehicles.
+3.
+Given below are a few of the accessories that Ather provides that no other e scooter provides-
+1. Seat Cover

+2. 2.
+Throttle grip
+3. Foot mat
+4. Tyre Pressure Monitoring System (TPMS), a nut that is inserted into the tyres of the scooter and gives the status of the tyres.

+5. Frunk, a pouch in the front for storing some essentials like eggs and juice.
+6. Battery protect
+7. Bodyguard
+8. Ather duo

+9. Tyre Inflator

+There are a few areas where Ather can still improve-
+1. Ather scooter prices are more as compared to the other e-scooter companies.
+2. The Ather is a bit stiff on their price, they try their best not to reduce their price, while the other e-scooters give discounts.